Response time distribution and outlier analysis

 To evaluate the performance of your applications, it's crucial that you have the ability to track the response time of each request within each end-to-end transaction performed by your applications.
 Dynatrace provides such functionality in the form of response time distribution and outlier analysis.
 By understanding the distribution of the response times across all requests, you can focus on those requests that have the slowest response times.
 Outlier response times (those requests that have either unusually high or unusually low response times) greatly affect the overall response time of transactions.

 Response time distribution

 To view the Response time chart for a service

 - Select the service you want to analyze.

-- On the service overview page, click the View… button (View requests, View dynamic web requests, or View resources).
+- On the service overview page, select a View button (such as View requests, View dynamic requests, or View resource requests).

 - Select the Response time tab.

 The Response time chart illustrates how the response times of the requests triggered by this service were distributed during the selected timeframe (see the example below).
 This chart also shows you the average number of requests over time as well as the minimum/maximum response time of each service instance.
 For response time analysis, you have the option of viewing the